GasparSekula/airline_performance_analysis/README.md

-# Airline Performance Analysis Readme 🛫📊
+# Airline Performance Analysis 🛫📊

 ## Overview
 This project analyzes flight data in the United States from 1987 to 2008 using R programming language, specifically utilizing `dplyr` for data manipulation and `ggplot` for data visualization.